"I Wouldn't Believe It,

 What's all the furor about?

-In July of 1998, an article appeared in the APA journal that analyzed some 59 studies of college students who had been sexually abused..
+An article appeared in the APA journal that analyzed some 59 studies of college students who had been sexually abused...

 ...and concluded from the interviews that not all victims viewed their experiences negatively and that lasting negative effects were less serious in many cases than is commonly assumed.

-Keep in mind that The American Psychological Association has condemned sexual abuse in no uncertain terms and has emphasized that it is a serious crime.
+Keep in mind that The American Psychological Association has strongly condemned sexual abuse and has emphasized that it is a serious crime.

-You would think that these righteous-right types would be relieved that some victims didn't suffer major life-long repercussions.
+You would think that these righteous-right types that spearheaded the reaction would be relieved that some victims didn't suffer major life-long repercussions.

 To Home Page